 Charities do not have to pay tax on most of their income.
 When they do pay tax, it is at a lower rate than individuals or businesses.

-You can get the interest on your charity account tax-free by showing your bank a letter of recognition from HM Revenue & Customs, which proves you are a registered charity.
+You can get the interest on your charity account tax-free by showing your bank a letter of recognition from HM Revenue & Customs, which proves that you are a registered charity.

 You can claim back any tax charged in error.
 Here is how to reclaim it and what tax charities should pay.